What is Amblyopia?

 - Anomalous results of vision screening tests

-This disease can be treated with the help of Ayurveda, with the help of this traditional treatment basic focus is to balance the vata dosha and then later on Dhatu poshan which helps in the improvement of functioning of the eye.
+This disease can be treated with the help of Ayurveda, with the help of this traditional treatment basic focus is to balance the Vata dosha and then later on Dhatu poshan which helps in the improvement of the functioning of the eye.
 A lot of ayurvedic medicines and ayurvedic therapies help in the improvement of vision but, all these therapies are to be done regularly with the guidance of experienced ayurvedic eye Doctor as all these are related to the genotype of the patient or Prakriti.